State budget freeze poses challenge in public safety, behavioral health

 Earlier on Wednesday, Howell was part of a Senate Finance public safety subcommittee meeting in which Virginia State Police reported 283 vacancies among its sworn officers.
 It also reported the escalating loss of troopers far faster than the law enforcement agency can replace them with the dwindling number of recruits who survive training.
 The agency also has 146 vacancies in civilian jobs.

-State police Superintendent Gary Settle told subcommittee members that his agency has lost 14 sworn officers to retirement this month for a total of 39 in the first seven months of this year, compared with 43 in 12 months last year.
-The agency has lost 76 officers to a combination of retirements, resignations and transfers to other law enforcement agencies this year, compared with 126 in 2019.
+State police Superintendent Gary Settle told subcommittee members that his agency has lost 14 sworn officers to retirement in the past month for a total of 39 in the first seven months of this year, compared with 43 in 12 months last year.
+The agency has lost 76 officers to a combination of retirements, resignations and transfers to other law enforcement agencies this year, compared with 126 in all of 2019.

-"We'll probably exceed or double that amount this year if we stay on the same pace," Settle said.

 The budget adopted on March 12 includes raises of 2% the first year and 3% the second for sworn state police officers, as well as a salary adjustment of $110 for each year of service to ease “compression” that can result in more recently hired officers making more than their veteran supervisors.